docker-library/docs/aerospike/content.md

 Above, *DIR* is a directory on your machine where you drop your feature key file.
 Make sure Docker Desktop has file sharing permission to bind mount it into Docker containers.

-### Running an Aerospike EE node with a feature key file in a mapped directory
+### Running a node with a feature key file in an environment variable

 ```console
 FEATKEY=$(base64 ~/Desktop/evaluation-features.conf)